M.S. in Engineering Management

 More time to balance your schedule, finances, and career goals.

 Completing your experience in three years allows you to spread out the course load and tuition payments, giving you the opportunity to take advantage of additional tuition reimbursement funds from your company.
-You will still complete the same four semesters of cohort-based classes as students in the Two-Year MSEM program, but you can then use your third year to complete either a Capstone Leadership Project or two graduate-level STEM electives courses across Tufts University.
+You will still complete the same four semesters of cohort-based classes as students in the Two-Year MSEM program, but you can choose to slow down your pace to complete your Capstone Leadership Project and electives during the third year.

 Choose Your Schedule: